NativeScript/nativescript-app-templates/packages/template-master-detail/README.md

 ## Walkthrough

 ### Architecture
+The application root component is located at:
+- `app-root.xml` - sets up a Frame that lets you navigate between pages.

 The template has the following pages:
 - `/cars/cars-list-page.js` - the master list page.
 It gets the data and displays it in a list.
 On item tap, it navigates to the item details page.
 - `/cars/car-detail-page/car-detail-page.js` - the item details page.
 Displays the details of the tapped item.
 Has an `Edit` button that leads to the edit page.